Hesperian Health Guides

 MW Ch18 Page 335-1.png

 People with HIV also need emotional support.
-Encourage them to seek support from people they trust.
-They can learn a lot from others who have HIV.
+Encourage them to seek support from people they trust, and from other people living with HIV.

 Medicines that control HIV